jannapps/acnh_hha_app/README.md

   * this would make the runtime for each operation much longer, maybe just do this every now and then?
   * how to make two yield statements on a single view respectively yield to the correct 'erb' calls?
   * 'yield' is only necessary for calling a different view -- erb code in the html itself will be interpreted as expected
+* add an additional input field to 'color' and 'concept' that lets the user choose between 'and' and 'or' operations between color1 and color2 and concept1 and concept2 respectively